Parkio/Parkio/README.md

 <img src="http://s21.postimg.org/q4y42fcxz/Parkio_MIS.png" width="300">

 ## Host Parkio Server
-1. Open ParkioExperimental in Eclipse.
-2. Run the Project.
+1. Run the NetworkIO java class.
-3. The local IP will be displayed in console.
-You must open a port on your router.
+2. The local IP will be displayed in console.
+You must open a port on your router for global access.

 To shut down the server, press the red Stop Button in Eclipse.
 To host on the web, you must open a port.